FarzamA/molbase-docs/docs/index.md

 Welcome to the public documentation for **MolBase** — a hybrid AI + RDKit-based molecular search engine.

 📌 **Note:** This project is home-hosted.
-The live demo is generally available between **9 AM and 5 PM EST**.
+The live demo is generally available **Monday - Friday between 9 AM and 5 PM EST**.
 If the link is temporarily down, please refer to this documentation to explore features, architecture, and usage.

 👉 [Live Site](https://molbase.duckdns.org/)